 However, Heys results in those two years were rewarded when in a FA restructure of the Non-League pyramid they were promoted to the North West Counties League Premier Division due to having one of the best points per game ratio’s.
 Playing at the highest level at which the club has ever played Heys finished 16th in the 2021/22 season.

 During the Summer of 2022, Heys parted ways with Barnes and former Youth team player Lee 0’Brien came in with James Hampson as Joint Managers.
-The duo guided Heys to a 7th placed finish in the NW Counties Premier Division, their highest ever final position in the pyramid structure, a placing they will be looking to build on in the 2023-24 season.
+Over two seasons the duo guided Heys to their highest ever final positions and points totals in the pyramid structure.
+After stepping down they were replaced by Russell Saunders and Matthew Russell for the 2024/25 season.